MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

 1. On the **All** tab of the **Queries** pane, in the **Shared Queries** section, click the **Bugs** entry, on the **Queries > Shared Queries > Bugs** pane, and click **Run query**.
 1. Verify that the query returns a work item titled **Disk out of space in Canary Environment** in the **New** state.

-    > **Note**: Let's assuming that the infrastructure team has fixed the disk space issue.
+    > **Note**: Let's assume that the infrastructure team has fixed the disk space issue.

 1. Click the **Disk out of space in Canary Environment** entry.
 1. On the **Disk out of space in Canary Environment** pane, in the upper left corner, next to the **State** label, click **New**, in the dropdown list, click **Closed** and then click **Save**.